Home RecipesDessertsThe Ultimate Comfort Food: The Appeal of Banana Pudding

 Instructions

-• Mix the cold and condensed milk in a large bowl until well combined.
+• Mix the cold milk and condensed milk in a large bowl until well combined.
 Add the pudding and stir until mixed well.
-Chill for 5 minutes so the pudding will thicken.
+Chill for 5 minutes to let the pudding thicken.
 (You can also use a mixer to quickly mix the milk and pudding.)

 • In a medium bowl, add 2-3 tablespoons of lemon juice.
 Add the cut bananas and gently stir to coat them with lemon juice.
 Add more lemon juice if necessary to thoroughly coat the bananas.
 This will keep them from turning brown.
 Drain off any excess lemon juice.